waikato-datamining/adams-website/pages/download/instant-adams.rst

 application by simply specifying what modules you want to have and what version (e.g., daily build or from a release).

-Using version 0.1.1 of the tool, the following Linux command-line generates an ADAMS application that consists of the modules for Weka, Groovy and Excel (`-M`).
+Using `version 0.1.2 <https://github.com/waikato-datamining/instant-adams/releases/download/instant-adams-0.1.2/instant-adams-0.1.2-spring-boot.jar>`__ of the tool, the following Linux command-line generates an ADAMS application that consists of the modules for Weka, Groovy and Excel (`-M`).
 Any modules that these ones depend on get automatically pulled in, i.e., you will never have to specify `adams-core`.
 As version, it uses the daily build for March 2020 (`20.3.0-SNAPSHOT`).
 For a release, you would use, e.g., `20.1.1`.